themaxhero/Trilho/README.md

 # trilho

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+Trilho is a [re-frame](https://github.com/Day8/re-frame) application designed to organize your day and get your kanban in json format.

 ## Development Mode